Iron Fist (character): Controversy

-The story of Iron Fist has been criticized for cultural appropriation, orientalism, and reinforcing a white savior narrative, with Rob Bricken of io9 summarizing Danny Rand as a clichéd "white guy [who] discovers a foreign culture, learns its ways, and becomes better at it than the people born into it".
+The story of Iron Fist has been criticized for cultural appropriation and orientalism.
+Following his first appearance in 1975, William F. Wu wrote to Marvel to point out that "Marvel continues to turn away from Asian protagonists, even when the heart of the storyline is Asian in basis."
+Troy D. Smith writes that "Iron Fist was just the latest in a long line of 'white savior' heroes to have gained their training and/or superpowers in the 'mysterious Orient'".
+Rob Bricken of io9 summarizes Danny Rand as a clichéd "white guy [who] discovers a foreign culture, learns its ways, and becomes better at it than the people born into it".
 Upon the announcement of the television series, an online movement was started to change Iron Fist into an Asian-American character to subvert offensive tropes while providing some depth to the character.
 Supporters of the movement included comic writer Gail Simone, who acknowledged she was a fan of Iron Fist but agreed that the character should be changed to Asian-American.
-The role ultimately went to English actor Finn Jones, whose performance was panned by critics, along with the series's depiction of Asian culture during its first season.
+The role ultimately went to English actor Finn Jones, whose performance was panned by critics, along with the series' depiction of Asian culture during its first season.

 Roy Thomas, co-creator of Iron Fist, defended the character in response to criticism, arguing that Iron Fist was created for a less "PC" time.
 While Thomas added that he would not be bothered if Iron Fist had been changed to Asian-American, he was not "ashamed" for making Rand white.
 Comic book creator Rob Liefeld also defended the character, denying that Rand's story was racist and argued that changing his race to Asian was "reverse whitewashing".
 Other commentators have echoed similar sentiments; while acknowledging that Rand's origins were problematic, some felt that changing him to Asian would reinforce the stereotype of Asians being proficient in martial arts.

 In an apparent response to the controversy, Marvel announced in 2021 that a new, younger Iron Fist of Asian descent would be introduced in a new comic series helmed by an Asian creative team.
 Writer Alyssa Wong explained that it was "impossible to be unaware of the controversy", and took this into consideration when writing the series.
 While noting that there had been Iron Fists of Asian descent before, Wong pointed out that all of them were supporting characters in Rand's story or long dead, arguing that the new Iron Fist was an important step forward for the title and the ongoing push for diversity.
 Wong also acknowledged Rand's sizeable fanbase despite criticisms, reassuring that he would play an important role for the new Iron Fist and that the new series would not "erase" Rand's history and legacy but instead build upon it.
 The new series, which revealed the Chinese superhero Sword Master as the new Iron Fist, has since received critical acclaim.